 When executed well, demand generation will help your brand:

-- Become trusted industry thought leader
+- Become a trusted industry thought leader

 - Generate higher quality leads

-- Create more focussed marketing campaigns
+- Create more focused marketing campaigns

 - Establish an engaged target market

 On the other side of the coin, we have lead generation.
 This practice consists of exactly what it sounds like.
 It’s the process of attracting and converting interested prospects into leads who have expressed interest in a company’s product.
 Unlike demand gen, lead gen aims to cultivate this interest until it becomes a viable sales opportunity.